hodvak/inferno-tests/README.md

 # inferno tests #
-This project is an automation for teats for the coureses
+This project is an automation for teats for the courses
 Intro2cs and Intro2cs2

 the tests will: